IBM-Blockchain-Archive/marbles/docs/env_setup.md

 ## 3. Node.js

 Download and install the latest Node.js LTS version.
+It should be version 6+.
+**Marbles will not work with node.js v7 or v8**

 - [Node.js Download Page](https://nodejs.org/en/download/)